 No VA Loan Limits

-Starting in 2020, the VA removed the VA loan limit for VA-backed mortgages, which potentially gives VA borrowers more buying power including the ability to apply for a so-called Jumbo Loan which exceeds the Fannie/Freddie conforming limit for that housing market.
+Starting in 2020, the VA removed the VA loan limit for VA-backed mortgages, potentially giving VA borrowers more buying power, including the ability to apply for a so-called Jumbo Loan that exceeds the Fannie/Freddie conforming limit for that housing market.

-Benefit #3: Lower Costs, No Private Mortgage Insurance
+Benefit #3: No Private Mortgage Insurance (PMI) and Limited Closing Costs

 No Private Mortgage Insurance